liannebaff/northwind-traders-database-project/README.md

 - Explored table structures and relationships using the EER diagram.
 - Identified key fields for joining tables across `customers` `orders` `order details` ` products`.
-- Practiced filtering, grouping and aggregation to analyse the data.
+- Practiced filtering, grouping and aggregating data to analyse the dataset.

 #### ⚙️ SQL Operations in Practice